idilezgikaraaslan/Thesis-Follow-up-Project/README.md

 ---

-This project is a numerical continuation of my thesis, developed under the supervision of Dr. Alessandro Gruppuso (INAF, OAS Bologna), with the support of Simone Paradiso (INAF, OAS Bologna).
+This project is a numerical continuation of my thesis, developed under the supervision of Dr. Alessandro Gruppuso (INAF, OAS Bologna) and Simone Paradiso (INAF, OAS Bologna).